IBM-Cloud/bluetag/README.md

 #bluetag-register service

 This service is responsible for handling the user registration / login aspect of the application.

-For more implementation details please refer to the [design documention](../../../bluetag-docs/blob/master/bluetag-backend-implementation-details.md).
-For an overview of the Bluetag application and instructions on how to download the source code, build, and deploy this service, please refer to the [overview documentaion](../../../bluetag/blob/master/README.md).
+For implementation and design details, please refer to the [design documention](../../../bluetag-docs/blob/master/bluetag-backend-implementation-details.md).
+For an overview of the Bluetag application, instructions on building and deploying the application, and accessing a live demo please refer to the [overview documentation](../../../bluetag/blob/master/README.md).

 #APIs exposed by service